Nepal Travel Guide and FAQ’s

 How about kids on trek?

 In general, the best season is right after the monsoon.
-From October until December the skies are clear because all the dust has washed away during the monsoon.
+From October until December, the skies are clear because all the dust has washed away during the monsoon.
 The temperatures are mild and perfect for trekking.
-From December until January, the skies are still clear but at higher altitudes, it can be quite cold.
+From December until January, the skies are still clear, but at higher altitudes, it can be quite cold.
 From February until May is the spring season.
 Particularly beautiful because of the flowering rhododendrons.

-Is it possible to trek during monsoon?
+Is it possible to trek during the monsoon period?

-If you are doing a camping trek we offer standard meals, often vegetarian meals.
+If you are doing a camping trek, we offer standard meals, often vegetarian meals.

-If you have any dietary requirements please let us know in advance to make the necessary arrangements.
+If you have any dietary requirements, please let us know in advance to make the necessary arrangements.

 Do I need to bring a water filter?